Spend Analysis 101:

 Group your suppliers for better supplier management.
 Purchases made from Microsoft like Microsoft Tools, Skype, Surface should all be grouped together, since they’re the same supplier.
 At the same time, categorize the data into meaningful groups (for example: marketing, office supplies, software) to identify how and where the business is spending its money.
 Unifying heterogeneous spend data into clearly defined categories makes them easier to address and manage across the whole organization.
 Classification is about harmonizing all purchasing transactions to a single taxonomy enabling customers to gain visibility to the global spending in order to make better sourcing decisions.

 To ensure that you have negotiated the best contract deals per supplier, analyze your data, Check if all of your buyers are purchasing from preferred suppliers.
-With this, you can identify opportunities of reducing the number of suppliers per category and negotiating better rates. .
-After confirming the estimates were calculated correctly, analyze in detail to determine the best possible method for cost savings and develop an action plan for each of them.
+With this, you can identify opportunities of reducing the number of suppliers per category and negotiating better rates.
+The best probable method for cost savings can only be realized after the confirmed estimates had been calculated properly.

-The spend cube is a review of procurement spend data presented as a multidimensional cube.
+The spend cube is a unique way of taking a look at spend data because it is projected in a multidimensional cube.
 It refers to the three dimensions of the cube – Suppliers, Corporate business units, and Category of item.
-The dimensions usually reviewed include: sub-categories or variants purchased across the organization, stakeholders or departments buying the category and comparative spend with different suppliers.
-The contents in the cube are the price and volume of items purchased.
+The dimensions could include subcategories of the different units across the organization, from suppliers, categories and cost centers.

 The spend cube is typically the ﬁnal output of the spend analysis process.
 It allows you to look at all of the analyzed data from a variety of angles.
-If a company is not managing 100% of expenditures across all locations, business units, and divisions, then there needs to be a spend cube analysis.
+A spend cube is usually needed if a company is not managing the full percentage of expenditures across all business units.

 The 3 axes represent Category (What you are buying), Cost Center (Who you are buying it for), and Supplier (Who are we buying it from).
 These are the 3 legs of the stool – if any one leg is not there, the entire model falls apart.

 Each axis of this cube contributes critical information.
 Category analysis tells what specific types of goods and services you are.
-Cost center analysis tells you which internal business groups or individual customers (end users) are the ones driving the demand.
+Cost center analysis reveals who among the functions within the organizations drive the demand.
+It could also be the end users.
 Supplier analysis tells you which suppliers are getting the money today.
-This is important because you might find the expenditures highly spread out instead of aggregated, or you might find out that many vendors have multiple concurrent contracts in place with your company.
+One benefit is knowing if expenditures are scattered or cumulative, or if suppliers have simultaneous contracts in the organization.

 Once you’ve got this data together, you can set your strategies.
 You can slice and dice data to analyze it from many different directions.
 This ensures that you have just one sourcing strategy and not hundreds.
 Getting this data at hand lets you decide which high spending end users to align with, and which suppliers you want to target for renegotiation.

-OLAP (Online Analytical Processing), is the traditional approach used when sources are scarce.
-It performs multidimensional analysis of business data and provides the capability for complex calculations, trend analysis, and sophisticated data modeling.
+OLAP (Online Analytical Processing), is the traditional approach used when sources are scarce, as it provides the ability to do a multidimensional analysis of data and taking into consideration complicated calculations.
 As the foundation for many kinds of business applications, OLAP enables end-users to perform ad hoc analysis of data in multiple dimensions, thereby providing the insight and understanding they need for better decision making.

 The OLAP engine is the core feature of the Spend Analysis module.
 It is the enabling technology that provides answers to the most analytical questions in spend analysis and enables users to easily extract and view data from different points of view.
 The OLAP capabilities of your spend analysis vendor can be categorized based on whether the product is endowed with its own OLAP engine or it relies on third-party analytical services- and therefore it solely acts as a presentation layer on top of the third-party OLAP engine.

-The key feature of OLAP is that it provides a multidimensional, conceptual view of the data, including full support for hierarchies and multiple hierarchies.
-This allows users to analyze database information from multiple database systems at one time.
-A multidimensional database considers each data attribute (such as product, geographic sales region, and time period) as a separate dimension.
-OLAP software can locate the intersection of dimensions and display them.
+Providing a multidimensional conceptual view on data is one powerful key feature of OLAP.
+Covering full support for multiple hierarchies, it allows users to analyze database information from multiple database systems at one time.
+Every data attribute is considered as a separate dimension in this multidimensional database.
+This includes product, time range or even the sales location.
 The information can be compared in many different ways.
 Moreover, attributes such as time periods can be broken down into sub-attributes.

 Types of Spend Analysis